$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism: Classical L-infty -structure of field theories

 As discussed in Section~\ref{ssec:quasiisomorphism}, the complex $\sL'_{\rm YM_2}$ admits an $L_\infty$-structure.
-To construct the higher products $\mu'_i$ for $i>1$ on $\sL'_{\rm YM_2}$, we first note that the second order Yang--Mills complex~\eqref{eq:YMComplex} is split in the sense of~\eqref{eq:splitComplex}.
+To construct the higher products $\mu'_i$ for $i>1$ on $\sL'_{\rm YM_2}$, we first note that the second-order Yang--Mills complex~\eqref{eq:YMComplex} is split in the sense of~\eqref{eq:splitComplex}.
 To see this, set

 Next, we need to find a contracting homotopy $h_k:\sL_k\to\sL_{k-1}$, that is, $\dd_k=\dd_k\circ h_{k+1}\circ\dd_k$ for $k =0,1,2$.
 Using the Green operator $G$ defined in~\eqref{eq:GreenLaplace}, we can put